Elias Díaz Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in the league.
+- The 8.5 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 21st in MLB.

-- The Diamondbacks have a 4.70 team ERA that ranks 22nd among all MLB pitching staffs.
+- The Diamondbacks' 4.56 team ERA ranks 22nd among all league pitching staffs.

-- Diamondbacks pitchers combine to rank 22nd in baseball in home runs surrendered (33 total, 1.3 per game).
+- Diamondbacks pitchers combine to rank 21st in baseball in home runs allowed (33 total, 1.2 per game).

-- Kelly gets the start for the Diamondbacks, his sixth of the season.
-He is 1-3 with a 4.10 ERA and 25 strikeouts through 26 1/3 innings pitched.
+- Henry (0-0) starts for the Diamondbacks, his second of the season.

-- His most recent time out came on Sunday against the San Diego Padres, when the right-hander tossed five innings, surrendering four earned runs while allowing three hits.
+- In his last time out on Tuesday, the left-hander threw 4 1/3 innings against the Kansas City Royals, giving up three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.